ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 array for rather than just having each task have its own local array.

-However, for largely local computation (such as master-worker type operations), the distributed arrays work well.
+However, for largely local computation (such as coordinator-worker type operations), the distributed arrays work well.
 Here we have a STREAM calculation: